sanpezlo/research-project/data/problems/30/correct.md

 ---
-Write a JavaScript function that given a string returns it without vowels using a "while" loop.
+Write a JavaScript function that given a string, returns a string with each letter capitalized using a "while" loop.
 ---

 ```initial